columbiaspace/lioncub-fsw/README.md

 fprime-util build
 ```

 Next, plug in your board!
 You want to find the location of the board on your computer.
-It should be called something like RP2350 but you want to find the path to to
+It should be called something like RP2350 but you want to find the path to it

 For Mac:
 ```
 ls -lah /Volumes
 ```

 For Windows:
-Check the letter said to be the mount (ex D)
+Check the letter said to be the mount (ex /d/)

 For Linux:
 ```